ussegliog/flask_celery/README.md

 ![Technologies : ](./img/Technos.png?raw=true "Technology connections")

-First of all, Flask server receives and handles incomming http requests.
+First of all, Flask server receives and handles incoming http requests.
 Celery is a task queue implementation for Python web applications used to asynchronously execute work outside the HTTP request-response cycle.
 Periodic tasks can also be executed thanks to the beat.
 Celery uses a message broker for the communication between tasks (redis here).
 Eventually, the ORM Flask_SQLAlchamy provides a generic API to make transactions with several kind of databases (PostGres, MySQL, Sqlite ...).
 For this code, a sqlite database is settled.

 ## Code organization